 Although choosing camera accessories may be a serious undertaking, I wanted to provide a lighter look at this process and I had a little fun making the graphic below.
 Here's the quick answer.
 Start with your own features you want in a monopod.
 Mix them in with the considerations described here on this web site and blend in the the many buyer reviews you can find at a major online retailer.

 The goofy looking diagram below shows the 3-step method for any camera accessories you're thinking of adding to your gear you already own.
 It works well if you write down the reasons or what features you;re looking for.

 In the diagram above, I place you at the center.
 After all, you matter the most when it comes to picking the best monopod to fit your situation.
-Combine that in with the tips on the Digital Photography website and the opinions of other photographers who have purchased a specific monopod.
+Combine that in with the equipment advice found on this website, and the opinions of other photographers who have purchased a specific monopod.